Biol 3336 Tropical Marine Biology

 CORAL REEF BIOLOGY IN TROPICAL BELIZE (and Philadelphia)

-Biology 3316 / 5416 (4 s.h. credit) – Fall 2023 Mon/Wed/Fri 11:00 – 11:50 am.
+Biology 3316 / 5416 (4 s.h. credit) – Fall 2024 Mon/Wed/Fri 11:00 – 11:50 am.

 Students register for Biology 3316 as a Fall course.
-There will be three meetings weekly during the fall semester. the field trip to Belize is scheduled for EARLY January 2024 during the break between Fall and Spring semesters
+There will be three meetings weekly during the fall semester. the field trip to Belize is scheduled for EARLY January 2025 during the break between Fall and Spring semesters

 The field portion of the course operates out of Belize Trek (link) on Ambergris Caye, Belize, Central America

 Registration: Interested students should contact Dr. Sanders via e-mail to ensure that space is reserved and to get access to application forms.
 You will need special authorization to register for the course, and will need to fill out an application and work with Temple’s Global Health, Safety, and Security .
-Lectures during the Fall semester in Philadelphia will likely be on Mondays, Wednesdays and Fridays from 11:00 – 11:50 am.
+Lectures during the Fall semester in Philadelphia will be on Mondays, Wednesdays and Fridays from 11:00 – 11:50 am.

 Tuition: Tuition is part of the normal course load (up to the 17 hr maximum) for full-time Temple University students registering for the fall semester.
 Non-Temple students must pay the tuition for a 4 credit course at Temple.
 Class fees, snorkeling gear, books, and some travel costs (see below) are in addition to tuition.

 Snorkeling gear: Mask, snorkel, and fins must be purchased prior to departure for Belize.
 Although not absolutely necessary, a full or “shortie” 2-mm to 3-mm wet suit will allow you to snorkel comfortably for a longer time.
 Recently several students have chosen full wetsuits.
-There are numerous dive shops in the Philadelphia area, and gear can be purchased on-line or from catalogs.
+There are dive shops in the Philadelphia area, and gear can be purchased on-line or from catalogs.
 Gear requirements will be discussed in a class meeting early in the semester.

 Accommodations during the field portion of the course are on Ambergris Caye, Belize, Central America.
 Ambergris Caye is on the Atlantic coast near Belize’s border with Mexico.
 We will stay at “Neptune” on the grounds of Marine Tropical Research and Education Center (Marine TREC).
 This organization is devoted to the study and preservation of Belize’s tropical ecosystems.
-The Marine TREC station has easy access to reef areas, but is also close the resources of the town of San Pedro where there are stores, restaurants, medical clinics with doctors, etc. Most rooms are double or triple occupancy with an individual bath.
+The Marine TREC station has easy access to reef areas, but is also close the resources of the town of San Pedro where there are stores, restaurants, medical clinics with doctors, etc. Most rooms are double or triple occupancy with an individual bathroom.
 There is an on-site kitchen and a freshwater swimming pool.
 Contact Dr. Sanders early if you have ANY dietary restrictions.

-Class participants will NOT be allowed to SCUBA dive.
 Snorkeling is a big part of the course since most of our time in Belize is spent investigating organisms that live underwater.
 However, even beginning swimmers can take this course and participate in snorkeling activities using floats.
+Class participants will NOT be allowed to SCUBA dive.

 Faculty: Click Dr. Sanders’ name to link to his faculty web page.
 Dr. Robert W. Sanders.
 Field of research: Marine and Freshwater Ecology involving nutrient transfer and food web organization; microbial ecology; symbiosis.
 Dr. Sanders has coral reef experience in the Caribbean, Central America and the Galapagos.